VolkovRA/HaxeMariaDB/README.md

 Description
 ------------------------------

-The Haxe externs of MariaDB NodeJS Connector.
+The Haxe high quality extern definitions for MariaDB.

 See more of MariaDB connector:
 1. [GitHub repository](https://github.com/mariadb-corporation/mariadb-connector-nodejs "MariaDB Connector repository")